Jollerprutt/proxmox-node/README.md

 Note: If your choose to use a ZFS Raid for storage redundancy change accordingly per node but your must retain the Name ID **typhoon-share**.

-## 2. Configure Proxmox OS
+## 2. Basic Proxmox OS node configuration
-In this build the three Proxmox nodes are running to form a cluster and quorum.
-But the first node, typhoon-01, will also host a pfSense VM managing two OpenVPN Gateway services for the whole network (no redundancy for OpenVPN services as its deemed non critical).
+Some of the basic Proxmox OS configuration tasks are common across all three nodes.
+The variable is with typhoon-01, the multi NIC device, which will alone have a guest pfSense VM installed to manage your networks OpenVPN Gateway services (no redundancy for OpenVPN services as its deemed non critical).

 Configuration options are determined by hardware types:
    * Node 1 - typhoon-01 - Qotom Mini PC Q500G6-S05 is a 6x Gigabit NIC Router (6 LAN ports).
    * Node 2 - typhoon-02 - A single NIC x86 machine (1 LAN port).
    * Node 3 - typhoon-03 - Synology VM (1 Virtio LAN port)

-### 2.1  NFS mounts to NAS
+### 2.1  Create NFS mounts to NAS
 All three Proxmox nodes use NFS to mount data stored on a NAS so these instructions are applicable for all proxmox nodes.
 Your NFS server should be prepared and ready - Synology NFS Server instructions are available [HERE](https://github.com/ahuacate/synobuild#create-the-required-synology-shared-folders-and-nfs-shares).

 The NFS mounts to be configured are: | `backup` | `docker`| `music` | `photo` | `public` | `video` |
 Configuration is by the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://yournodesipaddress:8006).
 Default login is "root" (realm PAM) and the root password you defined during the installation process.

-Now using the web interface `Datacenter` > `Storage` > `Add` > `NFS` configure the NFS mounts as follows:
+Now using the web interface `Datacenter` > `Storage` > `Add` > `NFS` configure the NFS mounts as follows on all three nodes:

 | Cyclone-01-backup | Value |
 | :---  | :---: |